 Chia-Ti is a certified yoga teacher and Thai body worker.
-She received her first certification in yoga therapy from the Vivekananda Yoga Anusandhana Samsthana in Bangalore, India, in 2003.
+She received her certification in yoga therapy from the Vivekananda Yoga Anusandhana Samsthana in Bangalore, India, in 2003.
 She is also trained in classical hatha yoga through the Sivananda Vedanta Yoga Camp and in Yin Yoga with Victor Chang.
 She has taught yoga in Chiang Mai, Thailand, and Port-au-Prince, Haiti.
 Her passion is working with teenagers, and she teaches in public high schools, foster care, alternate-to-incarceration sites and juvenile detention centers.
-Chia-Ti believes that yoga fosters the confidence, peace and creativity that empower people to make healthy choices.
-She is grateful to her teachers and for the continuing grace that her own yoga practice brings into her life.
+Chia-Ti believes that yoga fosters confidence, peace and creativity, empowering people to make healthy choices.

 Bart van Melik

-Bart had been practicing meditation intensively for seven years in his native Netherlands, where he developed and ran educational programs with youth, refugees and immigrants, before moving to New York City in 2008.
-One of his meditation teachers, Joseph Goldstein, introduced him to The Lineage Project.
-He began as a volunteer and was hired in 2010 as rehabilitation counselor.
-Bart holds a master’s in the psychology of culture and religion from the Nijmegen University in The Netherlands.
-He is amazed and deeply inspired by the wisdom and compassion of the youth he teaches.
+Bart developed and ran educational programs with youth, refugees and immigrants in the Netherlands before moving to New York City in 2008.
+His teacher, Joseph Goldstein, introduced him to The Lineage Project, where he began as a volunteer and was hired in 2010 as a rehabilitation counselor.
+Bart holds a Master’s degree in the Psychology of Culture and Religion from the Nijmegen University in The Netherlands.
+He is inspired by the wisdom and compassion of the youth he teaches.

 Joshua Bee Alafia

 Joshua has been working with youth empowerment projects since 1996, teaching Capoeira, filmmaking, Tai Chi, Qigong, Muay Thai and meditation.
-He began volunteering with Lineage in the spring of 2011 at the suggestion of his mentor, insight meditation teacher Gina Sharpe.
-He now teaches at high schools and alternate-to-incarceration sites.
+He began volunteering with Lineage in 2011 at the suggestion of his mentor and meditation teacher, Gina Sharpe, and he now teaches at high schools and alternate-to-incarceration sites.
 He received a bachelor’s degree in theater arts and film from the University of California at Santa Cruz.
 Joshua is interested in exploring new ways to bring mindfulness into daily awareness.

-After completing her 200-hour and prenatal yoga teacher trainings in 2007, Booker worked with many different at-risk communities until she found her calling to teach yoga and meditation to incarcerated youth through Lineage.
+Since completing her 200-hour and prenatal yoga teacher trainings in 2007, Leslie has taught in many different at-risk communities, finding her calling to teach yoga and meditation to incarcerated youth through Lineage.
 She is now involved in leading the Lineage teacher trainings.
-Booker also facilitated a mindfulness-based intervention with adolescents on Riker’s Island, the New York City jail, for two years through New York University, and she has taught with the Prison Yoga Project in Northern California.
-She teaches a seven-week training in yoga and activism through Off the Mat, Into the World, and she is currently enrolled in a 350-hour training at California’s Spirit Rock Meditation Center.
+She has also facilitated a mindfulness-based intervention with adolescents on Riker’s Island for two years through New York University, and has taught with the Prison Yoga Project in Northern California.
+She teaches a seven-week training in yoga and activism through Off the Mat, Into the World, and has recently undertaken a 350-hour training at California’s Spirit Rock Meditation Center.

 Daniela Colaianni Poe

 Daniela was born and raised in Italy, where she found yoga through her theater studies at age 15.
-She loved how yoga combines peaceful, non-competitive practice with an opportunity for creative self-expression, and it quickly became an indispensible part of her life.
-Daniela holds a master’s degree in performing arts and teaches yoga to children, teenagers and adults, including moms-to-be and new mothers.
+She immediately loved how yoga combines peaceful, non-competitive practice with an opportunity for creative self-expression, and it quickly became an indispensible part of her life.
+Daniela holds a Master’s degree in Performing Arts and teaches yoga to children, teenagers and adults, including moms-to-be and new mothers.
 She has taught yoga in Italian public schools and currently teaches in New York City public schools.

-Amy is dedicated to sharing the practice of yoga in ways that reflect her own authentic experience, heartfelt inquiry and diligent practice.
+Amy is dedicated to sharing the practice of yoga in ways that reflect her own heartfelt inquiry and practice.
 She received her first 200-hour certification with Integral Yoga in 2004 and completed an Anusara teacher training in 2009.
-She offers yoga to a diverse range of students, including NYC public school teachers, middle school and high school students, NYU and Fordham students, nurses, athletes, musicians, pre-schoolers, foster parents, teenagers, and seniors.
-She offers yoga and meditation classes at MindBodySoulYoga in Washington Heights, Bread & Yoga in Inwood and CAP21 Conservatory, as well as at Humanities Preparatory High School in Chelsea with the Lineage Project.
-She began as a volunteer with Lineage and became a teacher in the fall of 2011.
-Her practice and teaching reflect her beliefs that the deepest wisdom lies within, and every mind, body and heart possess the innate ability to heal.
+She offers yoga to a diverse range of students including NYC public school teachers and students, NYU and Fordham students, nurses, athletes, musicians, pre-schoolers, foster parents and seniors.
+She teaches at MindBodySoulYoga in Washington Heights, Bread & Yoga in Inwood and CAP21 Conservatory, as well as with the Lineage Project.
+Her teaching reflects her belief that the deepest wisdom lies within, and that every mind, body and heart possesses the innate ability to heal.